John Hay Library: Anthropodermic book collection

+These books are not on display to the public and are treated as human remains.

 Brown University Archives

 The University Archives serves as the institutional memory of the university by collecting, preserving, and making accessible the materials that provide evidence of past University actions and contribute to an understanding of the university's structure and its history.
 For the definitive reference work on the history, people, and places of Brown University, please consult the Encyclopedia Brunoniana by Martha Mitchell.

 The records of the Corporation that governs Brown University are in the University Archives.
 They consist of minutes, correspondence, reports, and committee records of the corporation from 1763 to the present.
 The earliest Corporation records are part of a collection called Rhode Island College miscellaneous papers.
 These records document the founding of the university, relocation from Warren to Providence, building of University Hall, George Washington's visit in 1790, and other business of the college, ending with Nicholas Brown's letter donating $5,000, which changed the name of the college from Rhode Island College to Brown University and at the same time established the first endowed professorship.

 The Archives contains papers of Brown's presidents, select faculty and alumni papers, student organization records, and university publications.
 There are over 60,000 photographs depicting campus scenes, buildings, groups, events, student activities, athletic teams and events, and individual faculty members, students, and alumni preserved and accessible in the University Archives.
 Some have been digitized are available at Images of Brown.

 The Edward North Robinson Collection of Brown Athletics represents over 150 years of athletics at Brown.
 Consisting of photographs, moving images, artifacts, posters, drawings, cartoons, administrative records, and publications, this collection traces the earliest days of athletic competition at Brown and Pembroke up through the modern era.
 This collection is supported through an endowment created by Jackson Robinson (Class of 1964), the grandson of famed Brown football coach.
 Edward North Robinson.